Albuquerque Mountain Rescue Council

 Membership Process

-If you like what you see, make sure you are added to our Prospective Members list.
+If you like what you see, make sure to come to a monthly meeting and get added to our Prospective Members list.
 We email this group when we need volunteers for our trainings.
 This is a great way to see how we work in the field, and to let you get a feel for what is involved on an individual level.

 We are always training and improving our selves are rescuers.
 You should be too if you want to join!